 Most small electrical appliances and devices such as blenders, mixers, juicers, vacuum cleaners, microwaves etc. will work just fine in New Zealand.
-In fact, items such as Dysons can be particularly expensive so are well worth bringing.
+In fact, items such as Dysons can be particularly expensive there so are well worth bringing.

 Just do not overload one socket and surpass the ten amps that New Zealand runs off by using too many appliances together.

-Small Appliances with Heating Elements
+Small Appliances With Heating Elements

 Appliances with heating elements such as irons, toasters, kettles, hair dryers and hair straighteners need to be used with caution.
 Some people report having no problems at all, whilst others have problems with the NZ plugs only being 10 amps rather than 13 causing fuses to blow or the items to cease working after a while.

 It can be worth checking the amps and voltage required before deciding whether to take them with you.

 White Goods And Large Kitchen Appliances